-Feel free to make any comments either on this website by clicking the “Write comment” below or by logging onto my Facebook Page enjoy – Click on the image for a larger view.
+Tynwald Hill 🇮🇲 from a slightly different perspective, I stood on a wall behind the Hill and stretched my right arm as high and to the right as much as it would stretch to get this shot Lol 😂 Feel free to make any comments either on this website by clicking the “Leave a comment” above or by logging onto my Facebook Page enjoy – Click on the image for a larger view.

 The House of Keys in Bucks Road (Manx Parliament)